romasharf/geo_nodes_primitives/README.md

 <b>INSTALLATION</b> <br>
 -download zip from this repository <br>
--unpack geo_nodes_primitives.py to any folder <br>
+-unpack it to any folder <br>
 -run Blender.
 Go to Edit -> Preferences -> Add-ons <br>
--click "Install" button and choose geo_nodes_primitives.py from the folder where you unpacked it <br>
+-click "Install" button and choose geo_nodes_primitives-main.zip from the folder where you downloaded it <br>
 -activate addon by pressing on square next to its name <br>
 <br>
 <b>USING</b> <br>